Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 ## How to use

 In the side panel you goto Switch Manager.
-Next click Add Switch and select the switch blueprint for the service/integration it's on (If you can find your service and switch then see Blueprints below).
+Next click `Add Switch` and select the switch blueprint for the service/integration it's on (If you can't find your service and switch then see Blueprints below).
 The same switch can be defined multiple times but for different services as they differ their event data's from one another.

 Once you've selected the blueprint, you will be taken to the switch editor view.
 There will be an identifier text box up in the top left with a placeholder asking for the value for that key.